Mama Ji

-Mama Ji (ਮਾਮਾ ਜੀ), also spelled incorrectly as Mamaji, is a 1964 Punjabi film directed by Roshan Bhardwaj, produced by Gopal Saigal and S. P. Malhotra, starring Gopal Saigal, Indira Billi in lead roles.
+Mama Ji (ਮਾਮਾ ਜੀ), also spelled incorrectly as Mamaji, is a 1964 Punjabi film directed by Roshan Bhardwaj, produced by Gopal Saigal and S. P. Malhotra, starring Gopal Saigal, and Indira Billi in lead roles.

 Synopsis

 Mama Ji is a drama with comedy and romance.
 Bansi Lal is an idle and not very intelligent man living in his (married) sister's home.
 His maternal grandfather is a businessman in Africa.
 His sister, Lajwanti, and her husband, Kirpa Ram, are very unhappy with him as he does not use his brain at work.
 They want him to leave.
-One day, he buy a magic stick from a magician thinking that the stick really has magic.
+One day, he buys a magic stick from a magician thinking that the stick really has magic.
 This makes his sister and her husband very angry again.
 As he realized that the stick does not actually have any magic, he feels robbed and one day, he snatches money from the magician and runs and hides himself in a Tonga.
 A beautiful girl, Laali, is searching for his father, lost in the Visakhi mela (English: fair).
 A Tonga driver takes her with him, in the same Tonga in which Bansi is hiding, saying that he will find her father.
 After they leave the city, the driver tries to rape her, but Bansi rescues her and takes her home.
 The police locate Laali as her father reported and come to Kirpa Ram's home to get her back.
 Laali's father takes her back with thanks, but Kirpa Ram gets angry as the police came to his home because of Bansi and throws him out.
 Wandering, Bansi reaches Laali's village where he saves her from Phumman, a proud son of Khema - a patwari (English: local land record officer).
 Bansi stays at Laali's home.

 A lawyer comes to Kirpa Ram saying that Bansi's grandfather has died giving his property to Bansi.
 At this, as Bansi is now a rich man, and they start to search for him.

 As the village is in trouble because of a lion, the patwari demands some guns from his senior officers and distributes them to the young men to kill the lion, which has killed many people of the village.
 Laali's father takes Bansi to be a brave man, and gives him a gun.
 Bansi, afraid but determined not to let anyone know about his fear, goes to jungle with the gun.
 Incidentally, a bullet from Bansi's gun kills the lion.
 Bansi is honored for his bravery and his photo is published in the newspaper, which helps his sister and Kirpa Ram to locate him.